MakeSchool-Tutorials/SA-2015-Games-Additional-Resources/P7-2D-Lighting/content.md

 #Xcode

 With everything set up in SpriteBuilder, it is now time to add an interactive component.
-Click File > Open Project in Xcode to switch over to Xcode.
+Click File > Open Project in Xcode to switch over to Xcode (be sure to publish first).
 Add a little code to MainScene.swift that updates the position of the light node that was created.
 Here's a template to build off of:

 	class MainScene: CCNode {